 Possibly the most aesthetically pleasing bread, challah is traditionally baked for the Sabbath and Jewish holidays, commemorating the manna from heaven to the children of Israel during the Exodus from Egypt.
 The dough is rich with eggs, the loaves are glazed with egg wash for a lustrous sheen and the taste is simply heavenly – like manna.

-My recipe was a combination of several, drawing heavily on The Kitchn but converted to metric measures.
-I added the poppy seeds for topping and just as I was sprinkling them on I remembered the challah from my childhood, covered with very faintly sweet crumbs – rather a Proustian moment!
-But it was too late to produce the crumbs (1 – 1 – ½ sugar, flour and oil if you’re interested) and anyway the whale of a loaf couldn’t wait for the oven any longer.
+My recipe is a combination of several, drawing heavily on The Kitchn but converted to metric measures.
+I add poppy seeds for topping but I remember the challah from my childhood, covered with very faintly sweet crumbs – a Proustian memory!
+Must do it next time: 1 – 1 – ½ sugar, flour and oil if you’re interested.

 challahServings: 1 large loafTime: just over 3 hours